 Thanks to the Sapphire Reserve card’s awesome travel protections, I personally put most travel spend on this card.
 As a result, every year I automatically earn the $300 Travel Reimbursement in the same statement cycle as the annual fee.
 So, for me, the net annual fee for the Sapphire Reserve really is just $250 ($550 annual fee minus $300 travel credit).
 There is, though, a tiny loss due to the fact that I don’t earn rewards on the $300 of spend that was rebated.

-All that said, the Green card has the advantage in that you don’t have to pay $550 up front.
+All that said, the Green card has two big advantages: 1) it’s $100 cheaper; and 2) You don’t have to pay $550 up front.
 You don’t need to make sure to spend $300 on travel in order to bring the net annual fee down to $250.

 Foreign Transactions (Advantage: Chase)